Dodge Ram Van: Third generation (1998–2003)

 Alongside the chassis upgrades, the interior underwent its first major redesign since 1978.
 Coinciding with its relocation forward, the engine cover was reduced in size, increasing space both between the front seats and for both front-seat passengers.
 The dashboard was redesigned, both to allow for the introduction of dual airbags and shared componentry with contemporary Chrysler vehicles.
-The front doors were distinguished by the deletion of the front vent windows, with the sideview mirrors relocated in their place (shared with the Dodge Ram/Dodge Dakota, bringing power-operated mirrors for the first time).
-To free up interior cargo space, the spare tire was moved from the interior to an underfloor location.
+The front doors were distinguished by the deletion of the front vent windows, with the sideview mirrors relocated in their place (shared with the Dodge Ram/Dodge Dakota.To free up interior cargo space, the spare tire was moved from the interior to an underfloor location.

 Through its production, the third-generation van saw few functional changes following its 1998 introduction.
 Carrying over the 3.9 L V6, 5.2 L V8, and 5.9 L V8 from the 1994 model revision, a 3-speed automatic was paired with the V6 and a 4-speed automatic was paired with the V8 engines.
 V8 engines were now standard on 3/4-ton and one-ton vans.

 For 2003, the final model year of the Ram vans, the Ram 1500 van received rear vented disc brakes, becoming the only model of the B series to use a rear disc brake setup.
 The passenger van models were also discontinued.